 The Informal Resolution process, even if voluntary, may not be used in cases involving sexual harassment of a student by an employee.
 The decision to pursue an Informal Resolution will be made when the University has enough information about the nature and scope of the conduct, which may occur at any time.
 An Informal Resolution will typically be completed within thirty (30) business days of the initial report.

-APPEAL PROCEDURE FOR INTERIM SUSPENSION OR INFORMAL RESOLUTION
+APPEAL PROCEDURE FOR INTERIM SUSPENSION OR INFORMAL RESOLUTION interim suspension.
+The appeal must establish that:

 Basis and Process for Appeal